 For bees to be able to pollinate these crops; which are normally monocrops—they have to be transported year-round to pollenate them.
 This would be very stressful for the bees, and many die in the transportation process.
 It’s unnatural for them to be moving around from place to place all the time, which also increases their chances of disease.

 The reason many bees die off in this type of beekeeping is that the sprays that are used on the crops are deadly (as mentioned earlier).
 Billions of bees are dying worldwide because of chemical use.
 It’s also been found that bees can get lost and disoriented after being in contact with the chemicals, and if they don’t return to their hive within 24 hours, they die.

 This is because pesticides weaken their immune systems, create issues with their digestive systems, slowly harming their brains as well as the issues I mentioned previously.
 If you’re interested in learning more, you can read up on CCD (Colony Collapse Disorder) which has become an issue globally since it’s first reporting back in 2006.

 The devastating impact of commercial beekeeping

-When honeybees come to monocrops for pollination, they end up pushing out all other types of wild bees and other insects that are in that area.
+When honeybees come to monocrops for pollination, they end up pushing out all other types of wild/native bees and other insects that are in that area.
 This means that there’s less food for wild bees to eat.
 It would explain why certain breeds of bees are dying off globally as the honeybees would push out the other species.
 This can easily disrupt the normal flow of local ecosystems.